 Pain happens when our brain sounds the alarm to the rest of our nervous system.
 This is a natural response to an injury that is meant to keep us safe.
 Our brain can send a dangerous signal to our nervous system that creates pain even if we are not injured.
-Because pain is connected to our brain’s response, we can also train our brains to respond differently.
+Because pain is connected to our brain’s response, we can also train our brains to respond differently which helps us mentally overcome pain.

 According to the Institute of Medicine, approximately 100 million people in the United States experience chronic pain.
 There is a crisis of opioid abuse in the U.S. that is changing the way many people think about controlling pain with medications.
 In some cases, drugs may be necessary, but in others, controlling pain with our minds may be a healthier long-term option.
-If you are experiencing long-term pain, it can pay a toll on your emotional health, too.
-Telepsychiatry is available to have the support of a counselor without having to meet in person.
-Another treatment to consider is trigenics manual therapy; learn more in this trigenics review.
+If you are experiencing long-term pain, it can take a toll on your emotional health, too.
+Telepsychiatry is available to provide the support of a counselor without having to meet in person.
+Another treatment to consider is Trigenics manual therapy.

 Emotional Pain and Its Connection to Physical Pain